MacLemon/CongressChecklist/README.md

 #### Personal medication
 Your personal medication does not belong on the public interwebs for your privacy.
 This is just a reminder to pack it.
 Please do not include your personal medications in pull requests. :-)
+If you need refrigeration for your personal medication, that is possible at the C3 CERT on site.

 ### Schedule
 - Have a look at the [Fahrplan][20] and maybe make a preselection of talks you really "have to", "want to" or "would be nice to" see